Simulation in Counter Terrorism

 Times Higher Education Ranking 2021

 On successful completion of this subject , you will be able to;

 - Understand the strengths and weaknesses of simulation & role playing as an educational and professional tool.

 - Understand decision-making, bargaining situations and group dynamics in a political-strategic context.

-- Apply network analysis to complex and evolving real-world situations.
+- Apply social network analysis to complex and evolving real-world situations.